NodeReplacer/RayTracing-in-C--/README.md

 The performance gets poorer the higher the cam.samples_per_pixel and cam.max_depth values go.
 Samples_per_pixel is done for anti-aliasing and depth refers to how many bounces the rays can perform before we just tell it to stop.

 Currently the values are very high and that's because I was trying to render an impressive looking scene to show off, but it took about 7 hours because the program does not take up all of your CPU cycles generating the scene.
 And it shouldn't.

+# HOWEVER

+With the creation of (currently named) render2.
+The program will take up all of your CPU rendering the image.
+It multithreads but it does a lot more than that now.
+As such, the program now only renders a comparatively tiny image at low sample size and depth.